 PROHIBITED INVESTMENTS

+The following are NOT PERMITTED for Long-Term Investments, unless specifically authorized by statute and with prior approval of the governing body:

 Except for purchase within authorized investments, securities having the following characteristics are not authorized and shall not be purchased: letter stock and other unregistered securities, direct commodities or commodity contracts, or private placements (with the exception of Rule 144A securities).
 Further, derivatives, options, or futures for the sole purpose of direct portfolio leveraging are prohibited.
 Direct ownership of real estate, natural resource properties such as oil, gas or timber and the purchase of collectibles is also prohibited.

 VOTING OF PROXIES